Beau28713/Waste_Water_VFD_Control/README.md

 # PLC Pump Control Logic Project

-A PLC-style pump control project built in PLCopen XML using ladder logic and function blocks.
+A PLC-style pump control project built in Openplc using ladder logic, Struct Text and function blocks.

 This project is focused on building a solid control foundation using real automation concepts such as HOA mode selection, hand/auto operation, run permissives, latched faults, reset behavior, and run command logic.